Resonite-Community-Projects/community_events.resonite/README.md

 There is a support of the discord timestamp but only for the `R` format.

-And the neos session URL is automaticaly detected from the description if no URL already present in the locatization parameter.
+And the resonite session URL is automaticaly detected from the description if no URL already present in the locatization parameter.
 It will automaticaly use the first, and only the first, URL starting with `http(s)://cloudx.azurewebsites.net` for set the locatization parameter.